Radziłów: World War II

-World War II atrocities

-The 1937 population of Radziłów was 2,500 including 650 Jews.
-The Germans entered the town on 7 September 1939, but turned the town over to the Soviet Union at the end of September in accordance with the Molotov–Ribbentrop Pact.
 On 23 June 1941 the Germans re-occupied the town as part of Operation Barbarossa.

 The Germans were greeted with a ceremonial gate, erected by Poles who had been formerly imprisoned by the Soviets, bearing a photograph of Hitler and praising the German army.
 The Germans appointed Józef Mordasiewicz and Leon Kosmaczewski as heads of the local collaborationist administration.
 Over the next few weeks the Jews of Radziłów, as well as refugees from other villages who had taken up residence in town, were tormented by the German troops and some Poles.
 Jews were beaten and robbed, Jewish holy texts were desecrated, Jewish women were raped, and hundreds of Jews were murdered.

 On 7 July 1941, local Poles acting on SS orders or with German encouragement forced most of the Jews into a barn and set it on fire.
 People attempting to escape were shot, and Jews caught outside were thrown into the flames.
 Those Jews who managed to survive were hunted over the next three days.
 Jews from neighboring villages were not taken to the barn, but rather murdered on the spot.
 Death toll estimates vary from 600 to 2,000, but only about 30 Jews survived with help from local Poles.

 The remaining Jews were interned in a small ghetto from August 1941.
 On 1 June 1942 most of the ghetto inmates were deported to labor on the Milbo estate.
 On 2 November the Jews deported to Milbo were deported to a transit camp in the village of Bogusze.
 From there they were sent to Treblinka extermination camp and murdered on arrival.
 Approximately nine Jews survived the war hiding in villages around Radziłów.
 On 28 January 1945 (five days after Soviet forces liberated the town), local Poles murdered two Jews who had survived in hiding.

 Eight local Polish perpetrators were tried in Polish courts after the war.
 Hermann Schaper, whose SS unit was involved in some of the atrocities in Radziłów, was tried in Germany in 1976 for other crimes against Poles and Jews and was sentenced to six years in prison, however following an appeal this was overturned and his health was declared too fragile for a new trial.

+Post-war period

+In the following years, the Polish anti-communist resistance was active in the town and area, and, on 24 November 1945, it captured the town, seizing control over the police station and local government offices.